AdobeDocs/campaign-classic.pt-BR/help/platform/using/specific-configuration-database.md

 ## Configuração do acesso ao Oracle {#configure-access-to-oracle}

-### Oracle external account {#oracle-external}
+### Conta externa do Oracle {#oracle-external}

-The [!DNL Oracle] external account allows you to connect your Campaign instance to your Hadoop external database.
+A conta externa do [!DNL Oracle] permite conectar a instância do Campaign ao banco de dados externo do Hadoop.

 1. No Campaign Classic, configure a conta externa do [!DNL oracle].
 No **[!UICONTROL Explorer]**, clique em **[!UICONTROL Administration]** / **[!UICONTROL Platform]** / **[!UICONTROL External accounts]**.